Matteo-Bernard/FinanceToolkit/README.md

 ## Contributing

 Contributions are welcome!
-If you would like to contribute to `finance_toolkit`, please follow these steps:
+If you would like to contribute to `FinanceToolkit`, please follow these steps:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/new-feature`)